phenology/infrastructure/how_to_document/README.md

 2. Do a `git pull` to make sure that you have the latest version of this repository
 5. Create a new (local) branch to start documenting a specific dataset and/or analysis: `git checkout -b NAMEOFBRANCH`
 6. Synchronize the local and github repositories by: `git push -u origin NAMEOFBRANCH`
-7. create a folder -ideally with the name of the branch- and a README.md file in it
+7. Create a folder -ideally with the name of the branch- and a README.md file in it

-* How to create a new folder and a README.md file in github?
+  * in github
      1. Open github in your browser, go to the repository and branch where you want to work
      2. Click on *create new file*
      3. In the "prompt" type your folder name then */* and then README.md
      4. push the *commmit* buttom at the bottom of the page (eventually you can also add a commit message here)

-* How to create a new folder and a README.md file in bash+git?
+  * in bash+git
     1. `mkdir NAMEOFFOLDER`
     2. `touch NAMEOFFOLDER/README.md`

+8. Synchronize by
+    1. `git add NAMEOFFOLDER`
+    2. `git commit NAMEOFFOLDER -m "beginning of documentation"`

 * How to write markdown files? <br>
 Markdown is a simple layout language to give format to text.